evkx/evkx.github.io/content/models/lotus/emeya/emeya_s/_index.md

 ## Drivetrain

 Lotus Emeya S features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).
+The motors used are [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/).

+### Suspension

 The front suspension and rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 162 mm, and the maximum is 212 mm.